brampat/security/defense/code_quality/README.md

 * Relate the total number of lines for each risk category as a percentage of the total lines of code.
 * Review the lowest rank based on the table below:
   * For each risk category, take the percentage of code that falls into that risk category and rank it to the maximum allowed percentages in the table below.
-  * Take the lowest rank rated over all risk categories.
+  * Take the highest rank which still fits over all risk categories.
 The system as a whole has this ranking

 | Rank | Score | Moderate | High   | Very High |
 |------|-------|----------|--------|-----------|